Chrissiku/peer-feedback-to-do-list/README.md

 - `npx hint .` : for the `html` codebase and use of best practices.
 - `npx stylelint "**/*.{css,scss}"` : for the `css` codebase and use of best practices. you can add
 - `npx eslint .` : for the `JavaScript` codebase and use of best practices
+- `npm run test` or `npm test` : to run the test for the application
 - > Note that you can add `--fix` keyword to the command for `Css` and/or `JavaScript` to make sure that you avoid all errors comming from your `code editor`

 ## Author